aiidateam/aiida-explorer/README.md

 git push --follow-tags
 ```

+### Deploying the demo page to github-pages

+The demo page is deployed to Github pages automatically from the `main` branch.

+Additionally, any pull request gets deployed in it's own subpath as well.

+Manual deployment to Github pages should not be done, as that might break any PR previews.

 ## Notes

 - An initial prototype of this tool was created by Sharan Poojari during Google Summer of Code 2024 (see [the final report](https://github.com/aiidateam/aiida-explorer/blob/gsoc/gsoc/README.md)).